Skip to content

 .withOptionalArray(name, type, desc)T[] | undefined

-When a tool has many parameters of the same type, use the plural bulk variants.
-Each accepts a Record<string, string> where keys are parameter names and values are descriptions — zero repetition:
+When a tool has many parameters of the same type, bulk variants accept a Record<string, string>:

 typescript